gustavogusss/spring-security-lab/README.md

 - JDBC-based authentication using Spring Security
 - Users and authorities seeded via Flyway for testing purposes
 - Environment-variable–driven datasource configuration
+- This all is available at feature/addin_database branch
 ### **Stage 4 — Stateless Security / JWT**
 -